Business debt can bleed over into an entrepreneur’s personal assets. Hearing me say that, my client was dumbfounded.

 He was aghast that the generous equity in the home he and his wife owned was at risk when his corporate business folded.

 That was not because the shareholder is liable for the corporation’s debts.
-A properly operated corporation confines the business debts to the corporate entity.payroll taxes for the corporation’s employees.
+A properly operated corporation confines the business debts to the corporate entity.

 As a person liable for a debt, his assets (and the whole of the community property in California) are exposed to creditors.

-While exemptions protect some assets, up to a specified dollar value, the non exempt equity in the family home is at risk when debts incurred for business go unpaid.
+While exemptions protect some assets, up to a specified dollar value, the non exempt equity in the family home is at risk .

 When business vs. personal distinction matters

-The only time that it matters whether a debt is personal rather than business is when figuring the infamous means test.
+The only time that it matters whether an individual’s debt is personal rather than business is when figuring the infamous means test.
 The means test applies only to those whose debts are “primarily consumer”.

 If those kinds of debts exceed the total of consumer debts, the means test doesn’t apply.
 There is no need to “qualify” for bankruptcy relief by reason of income.

 Sole proprietors are fully at risk

 As a matter of debtor-creditor law, if your business is a proprietorship, there is no legal distinction between you and your business.
 The debts you incur to run the business have the same legal rights to payment from your assets, personal and business, as the debts incurred for personal living.

 When the business is one with the business owner, failure to pay any debt imperils both business and business owner.